Photo by Innerbody Research

 The prescription’s website includes a comprehensive overview of drug interactions, side effects, and potential risks.
 We recommend bringing up any conditions or medications that might be relevant to your use of Addyi during your doctor consultation.

 Overall, research points to Addyi being well-tolerated and effective at improving sexual desire in premenopausal individuals with HSDD.55 This medication does take some time to potentially work, however.
-Like the supplement options, Addyi can take a few weeks to months before the effects kick in.
+Like the supplement options, Addyi can take around four weeks to a couple of months before the effects kick in.
+But, according to the manufacturer, if you haven’t seen any improvement after taking Addyi for eight weeks, then the medication should be discontinued.

 Vyleesi (bremelanotide) is an FDA-approved injectable prescription medication that can be used as needed to treat Hypoactive Sexual Desire Disorder (HSDD) in premenopausal women.
 HSDD is defined as a “persistent or recurrent absence of sexual fantasies and desire for sexual activity” that leads to distress or relationship difficulties.
 It’s not caused by a medical or mental health issue, relationship problem, or drug use.
 Essentially, you know you have HSDD if your libido used to be acceptable to you, but it’s recently taken a dip, and this lower libido is causing you distress.18 54